AntonioLaurance/DronesFlood/README.md

 <!-- FINAL PROJECT SOLUTION -->
 ## Final Deliverables

-All the files of the final deliverables and their descriptions are in the repository, which can be found [here](src/clientmqtt/README.md).
+All the final deliverable files and their descriptions are in the repository, which can be found [here](src/clientmqtt/README.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>